-Our audit procedures included understanding and evaluating the process the Group applies in the determination of the impairment provision.
-We checked the accuracy of the trade receivables aging report and we discussed with the Group risk director the recoverability and the procedures followed for the collection of overdue balances.
-We assessed the recoverability of significant and long overdue balances by reference to subsequent receipts from customers or, where there were no subsequent receipts, to sales and payment track records.
-We inspected insurance documents for the insured customers, as well as correspondence with customers and legal advisors.
+Our audit procedures included understanding and evaluating the process applied by the Company and the Group in the determination of the impairment provision.
+We tested the accuracy of the trade receivables aging report and we discussed with the responsible credit officers and the responsible Company director the recoverability and the procedures followed for the collection of significant overdue balances.
+For a sample of balances, we assessed the recoverability of overdue amounts by reference to subsequent receipts from customers or, where there were no subsequent receipts, to sales and payment track records, we inspected relevant correspondence with customers and legal advisors, as applicable, and inspected insurance documents for the insured customers.

-Completeness of warranty provision
+Key audit matter 4 - Completeness of warranty provision